Market guide: What are XDR Cybersecurity services?

 As one of the pioneers of cloud security services, Cato Networks has a comprehensive SASE offering that includes XDR, which it calls Managed Detection and Response (MDR).
 As the name implies, Cato MDR is intended to fully offload endpoint security to Cato’s SOC and includes the following features.

-- Threat verification by Cato researchers who review novel attacks from flagged endpoints for validity and risk severity.
-Such expert verification minimizes false-positives.
+• Threat verification by Cato researchers who review novel attacks from flagged endpoints for validity and risk severity.
+Such expert verification minimises false-positives.

-- Automatic threat prevention and isolation by blocking domains and IPs used for command and control networks and botnets.
-Cato also quarantines infected systems to minimize the spread of malware inside a compromised network.
+• Automatic threat prevention and isolation by blocking domains and IPs used for command and control networks and botnets.
+Cato also quarantines infected systems to minimise the spread of malware inside a compromised network.

-Aside from providing real-time alerts as it discovers significant threats, Cato MDR also delivers monthly audit reports that categorize threat investigations by type, source location and date along with details on each incident.
+Aside from providing real-time alerts as it discovers significant threats, Cato MDR also delivers monthly audit reports that categorise threat investigations by type, source location and date along with details on each incident.

 Source: Sample MDR audit report; Cato Networks